ritazh/AzureSearchBot/CSharp/capability-BackChannelXamarin/README.md

-# Backchannel Bot Sample
+# XAmarin + BackChannel Bot Sample

-A sample bot showing how to interact with a mobile device and its Geoposition sensor.
+A sample showing how to interact with a bot via BackChannel from a Xamarin solution.

 ### Prerequisites
 The minimum prerequisites to run this sample are: